vtapia5070/front-end-questions/README.md

 9. What are the other display property values in CSS?
 10. What are the differences between visibility hidden and display none?
 11. What are the properties related to box model?
-12. Does overflow: hidden create a new block formatting context?
+12. What is block formatting context?

 ## DOM Questions
 1. Is there any difference between window and document?